NexPlayer/iOS-SDK/properties.md

 ### NXBufferInfoMediaType

-This enumeration defines the possible stream type forNXBufferInfoMediaType.
+This enumeration defines the possible stream type for NXBufferInfoMediaType.

 ```
 enum NXBufferInfoMediaType {